andrewjyang/deck-of-cards/README.md

     note: mock data is stored in `mock >> data.json`

 ### Assumptions
+- The program assumes node.js version `16.15.1` and npm version `8.11.0` is installed.
 - The program assumes a standard deck meaning the deck contains a total of 52 cards with 13 ranks and 4 suits in each rank.
 - The program assumes a standard deck with the suits: clubs, diamonds, hearts, and spades.